ALTIBASE/Documents/PatchNotes/Altibase_7.1/eng/Altibase_7_1_0_9_9_Patch_Notes.md

 -   **Reproducibility** : Always

-- **Description** :
+- **Description** : Altibase fixed an issue where a results error occurred under specific conditions when using an aggregate function in a subquery that references an outer query.

-  Altibase fixed the results error that occurred when following conditions are met:
+  This bug only occurred when all of the following conditions were met:

-  1. The WHERE clause includes an OR operator.
+  1. An `OR` operator is used within the conditions of an `AND` operation.
-  2. The subquery uses an aggregate function.
+  2. The condition in the `OR` operator contains a subquery that references the outer query.
-  3. The subquery references the outer query.
+  3. The subquery mentioned in 2. uses an aggregate function.

 - **How to reproduce this bug**